mogest/prawn-svg/README.md

 ## CSS

-prawn-svg uses the css_parser gem to parse CSS <tt>&lt;style&gt;</tt> blocks.
-It only handles simple tag, class or id selectors; attribute and other advanced selectors are not supported by the gem.
+prawn-svg handles basic CSS, both in `<style>` blocks and `style` attributes.

+CSS selectors are limited to element names, IDs, classes, descendants and direct children.
+This means attribute, pseudo-element, pseudo-class and sibling selectors are not supported.
+Specificity ordering is implemented, but `!important` is not.

 ## Not supported